jmparlett/miscPrograms/README.md

 # miscPrograms
-Programs written while reading books or one off utils that I wanted to hang onto.
+Programs written while reading books or one off utils.